archethic-foundation/libdart/README.md

   Keychain keychain = await ApiService('https://testnet.archethic.net').getKeychain(accessKeychainSeed);
   ```

-  Once retreived the keychain provide the following methods:
+  Once retrieved the keychain provide the following methods:

   ##### deriveAddress(service, index)
   Derive an address for the given service at the index given